lammps/lammps/doc/src/fix_press_langevin.rst

 Description
 """""""""""

-Reset the pressure of the system by using a Langevin stochastic barostat :ref:`(Grønbech) <Grønbech>`, which rescales the system volume and (optionally) the atoms coordinates within the simulation box every timestep.
+Adjust the pressure of the system by using a Langevin stochastic barostat :ref:`(Gronbech) <Gronbech>`, which rescales the system volume and (optionally) the atoms coordinates within the simulation box every timestep.